 The City's finished water quality sampling and testing program has been set up in conjunction with the Vancouver Island Health Authority.
-The program samples water quality at reservoirs, tanks, low, medium and high flow watermains, dead end watermains and various pressure zones.
-Results of this sampling program are found in Table 1 and 3 of this report.
+The program samples potable (treated) water quality at reservoirs, tanks, low, medium and high flow watermains, dead end watermains and various pressure zones.
+Results of this sampling program are found in Tables 1, 3 and 4 of this report.